Retire by stateFigures verified May 31, 2026

 Is New Mexico a dry climate good for outdoor time?

-Most of New Mexico has a dry, sunny high desert climate with mild winters at lower elevations, which supports a long outdoor season.
-The same dryness drives drought and wildfire risk, and high elevation can take some getting used to.
+Mostly yes.
+The dry, sunny high desert and mild winters at lower elevations give you a long outdoor season.
+The catch is that the same dryness drives drought and wildfire risk, and the high elevation takes some getting used to.

 See what New Mexico does to your retirement plan.